 She takes her spot on the stool, I said fried catfish, but it’s really battered in Panko then baked.
-I will fry the fries, baked beans have been baking on two twenty for over an hour already.
+I will fry the fries, beans have been baking on for over an hour already.

 “First, we batter the catfish.
 Dip the strips into the egg mixture,” I show her, “then into the bread crumbs, coat all over, put the strip on the baking pan.”

 I’ve coated the pan with grapeseed oil, they need to be turned halfway through and the light sheen of oil keeps the fish from sticking.

 When she’s got them arranged, in perfect rows of course, I take the container of fries I’d cut earlier, they’ve been in the refrigerator soaking in water.